ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 To go with that, also try out snorkel (https://github.com/snorkel-team/snorkel) to quickly generate some test data.

+#### Spotlight №9 (January 26, 2020)
+A package that let's you automatically extend your textual training data: https://github.com/makcedward/nlpaug

+With "nlpaug" you can automatically regenerate a sentence and replace various words in it with synonyms, antonyms, misspelled varients and more.
+You can also generate similar sentences and change the context within them using Transformer based generator models.
+Great way to artificially augment your NLP data with meaningful examples and minimal effort.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/
 - Twitter: https://twitter.com/DemiourgosUA